Core Idea

 Every system has three parts: elements, interconnections, and function or purpose (Meadows, 2008).
 Of these, purpose is the least obvious yet most decisive:

-- Elements are the most visible (people, parts, components) but the least influential — swap every player on a football team and the team still plays football
+- Elements are the most visible but least influential — swap every player on a football team and the team still plays football

-- Interconnections are the rules and flows linking elements — harder to see, but still describable
+- Interconnections are the rules and flows linking elements — harder to see, still describable

 - Purpose is what the system actually does — inferred from behaviour, not stated intent

-Meadows’ test is blunt: “If you want to know the purpose of a system, watch it.”
-Observable output reveals the operative goal more reliably than any mission statement, policy document, or strategic plan.
+Meadows’ test: “If you want to know the purpose of a system, watch it.”

 Stated vs. Revealed Purpose

-The distinction between stated purpose (what actors say the system is for) and revealed purpose (what the system actually does) is one of the most practically important insights in Systems-Thinking:
+The distinction between stated purpose and revealed purpose is one of the most practically important insights in Systems-Thinking:

-- A prison system may state rehabilitation as its goal; its outputs reveal incarceration as the revealed function
+- A prison system may state rehabilitation; its outputs reveal incarceration as the revealed function

-- A corporation may state innovation as its purpose; its reward structures may reveal short-term earnings optimisation
+- A corporation may state innovation; its reward structures may reveal short-term earnings optimisation

-- An education system may state learning as its goal; its tests may reveal credential production
+- An education system may state learning; its tests may reveal credential production

 Why Changing Elements Without Changing Purpose Fails